AtomEmailPro/ai-social-media-automation/README.md

 * Task assignment
 * Account status
 * Activity monitoring
-* Session management
-* Proxy configuration

-This makes **managing multiple social media accounts** a workflow problem rather than a collection of individual manual tasks.

----
+This changes the problem from repeatedly managing individual accounts into managing reusable workflows.

-## 4. Social Media Workflow Automation
+## Social Media Workflow Automation

-A useful automation system should allow multiple operations to be connected together.
+A useful social media automation system should connect multiple operations into a repeatable workflow.

 For example: